Filtered deformations of elliptic algebras: Resolutions of elliptic algebras

 to obtain a long exact sequence

 This immediately gives an isomorphism

 so the formula reduces to the analogous formula for ${\cal B}$. \end{proof}

 Given a graded algebra (or $\Z$-algebra) $A$, there is an associated category $\Proj(A)$, the quotient of the category of all graded modules by the subcategory of ``torsion'' modules (in which every element generates a finite-dimensional submodule).
-The $\Ext$ groups in that category can then be computed as limits of $\Ext$ groups in the category of graded modules, per \cite{ArtinM/ZhangJJ:1994}.
+The $\Ext$ groups in that category can then be computed as limits of $\Ext$ groups in the category of graded modules, per \cite{ArtinM/ZhangJJ:1994}, subject to a certain technical condition (``property $\chi$'') which is satisfied for $B_{V,\Psi}$ by Thm 4.5 op.~cit. and thus for the Rees algebra of any filtered deformation by Thm.
+8.8 op.~cit.
+Indeed, in our setting, the only nontrivial hypothesis between the two theorems is that $\Psi$ is ``ample'' relative to $V$: for any coherent $M$, there exists $n$ such that $\Ext^p(\Psi^{-n}V,M)=0$ for $p>0$ and $\Hom(\Psi^{-n}V,M)\otimes_k \Psi^{-n}V\to M$ is surjective.
+Both facts reduce immediately to the case that both $V$ and $M$ are indecomposable, with vanishing of $\Ext^1$ an immediate consequence via duality of the eventual inequality in slopes, and global generation proved in Corollary \ref{cor:slope_global_gen} below.

 \begin{thm} Let $\bar{P}^+_i$ denote the object of $\Proj({\cal B}^+)$ corresponding to $P^+_i$.
 Then $\Ext^p(\bar{P}^+_i,\bar{P}^+_j)=0$ unless $p=0$ and $j\ge i$ or $p=2$ and $j\le i-c$, with

 and

 \end{thm}